Internet-Draft Unbound DATA for CONNECT in HTTP/3 February 2026

 The UNBOUND_DATA frame has no payload.
 The Length field of the frame MUST be zero.
 If a nonzero length is received, the endpoint MUST treat this as a connection error of type H3_FRAME_ERROR.

-Similar to DATA frames, endpoints MUST sent a HEADERS frame before sending an UNBOUND_DATA frame on a given stream.
+Similar to DATA frames, endpoints MUST send a HEADERS frame before sending an UNBOUND_DATA frame on a given stream.
 Receipt of an UNBOUND_DATA frame on a stream that hasn't received a HEADERS frame MUST be treated as a connection error of type H3_FRAME_UNEXPECTED.

 4.2.
 Semantics